Aryan1411/TO_do_list/README.md

-# Simple To‑Do List (Static HTML)
+# Simple To‑Do List (Red Background Edition)

-A tiny, fast to‑do list web app implemented in a single HTML file (with inline CSS/JS).
-It runs entirely in the browser and persists tasks using localStorage.
-Perfect for GitHub Pages.
+A tiny, fast to‑do list web app implemented as a single HTML file with inline CSS/JS.
+It runs entirely in your browser and saves tasks to localStorage.
+This version features a red page background per the new brief, while keeping the task area readable with a clean white card.

 ## Overview
-- Single-file app: easy to host anywhere
+- Single-file app: dead simple to host anywhere
-- Instant load, no build tools or frameworks
+- Instant load, no frameworks or build steps
 - Add, complete, delete tasks
 - Clear all completed tasks
-- Tasks are saved locally in your browser
+- Tasks persist via localStorage
-- Accessible labels and keyboard-friendly interactions
+- Accessible labels, keyboard-friendly
+- Bold visual style with a red page background

-License: MIT (see below).
+License: MIT.

 ## Setup
-You can run this locally or deploy to GitHub Pages.

-Local:
+Local
 - Download index.html
-- Double-click to open it in your browser
+- Double‑click to open in your browser

-GitHub Pages:
+GitHub Pages
-- Create a new public repository on GitHub (for example: todo-sample)
+- Create a new public repository
-- Add the provided index.html and this README.md to the repository root
+- Add index.html and this README.md to the repository root
 - Commit and push
 - In your repo, go to Settings → Pages
 - Under “Build and deployment”, choose “Deploy from a branch”
-- Set Branch to main (or your default) and folder to / (root)
+- Set Branch to main and Folder to / (root), then Save
-- Save.
-Your site will be available at https://<your-username>.github.io/<repo-name> within a minute
+- Your site will be available at https://<your-username>.github.io/<repo-name> shortly

-Tip: Ensure the file is named exactly index.html at the repository root so GitHub Pages serves it as the default page.
+Tip: Make sure the main file is named exactly index.html in the repository root.

 ## Usage
 - Add a task: